 In many forms of therapy and coaching, the focus is on the somatic channels of emotion and thought only.
 The attention is on What is wrong; the former experiences, the trauma… Reliving the triggering emotions, and analyzing them.
 And I experienced that this starting point keeps reinforcing the pattern of suffering instead of helping our system to self-regulate and heal.

 Leaving the old experiences and analyses alone for a while and spending time with my senses in the now, renewed my ability to feel pleasurable, comfortable, and easy sensations in my body.
-Sensations that invited me to stay in my body, feel safer in my body, gain trust in me being able to surf the emotional waves, and slowly create greater capacity to deal with all of life, including former traumatic experiences.
+Sensations that invited me to stay in my body, feel safer in my body, gain trust in my being able to surf the emotional waves, and slowly create a greater capacity to deal with all of life, including former traumatic experiences.